 Foundations of Patient Care

-An eighth course prepares you for early patient care in a real-world setting by giving you the foundational knowledge and skills needed and emphasizing connections among content areas.
+A ninth course prepares you for early patient care in a real-world setting by emphasizing connections among content areas and giving you the foundational knowledge and skills needed to begin caring for patients.

 An Introduction to Pharmacy Innovation and Problem Solving

 Finally, we will orient you to an integrated series of courses designed to foster inquiry and innovation.
 This series will continue in the third semester (year two) with hands-on experiences and small-group problem solving built around real-world problems in pharmacy and health care.

 PHCY 500 – Pharmacy Bridging Course (3.5 hours)